zment4/ImageToXNB/README.md

 ### Future

-If I have time, I could investigate adding compression -functionality to the program.
+If I have time, I could investigate implementing XNB compression.
 Other than that, there is not much to this.
 A simple program, not much to improve.